How Much is TOO MUCH? Winning at Screen Time

 My kids are still young, but we take a day-long digital detox whenever I have to field repeated requests to watch a show or whenever someone throws a fit about watching or ending a show.
 Zero tolerance.
 It’s a luxury we have, but at the first signs of moodiness, whining or insistence, we cut the cords.

 It’s hard to say how much is too much.
 We use screens in so many different ways.
 You know your children and your students best.
 Look for cues that they aren’t sleeping or that their body image is changing.
-It’s true that they are teenagers and moodiness is often just raging hormones, but take time to listen to what they tell you and be prepared to step in.
+It’s true that they are teenagers, and moodiness is often just raging hormones, but take time to notice what their cues are telling you, trust your instincts, and be prepared to step in.

 After all, it’s our job as parents and helpers to guide teens into adulthood, and screen habits are as much a part of our lives today as brushing your teeth and eating enough vegetables.